AdaCore/learn/intro_to_ada.rst

 explosion of the number of languages, each team using a different set of idioms/scripts.
 The DOD decided to solve this by issuing a request for proposal to big companies of the time.
-The proposal that was selected by the DOD in the end was Jean Ichbiah's proposal, on behalf on HoneyWell bull.
+The proposal that was selected by the DOD in the end was Jean Ichbiah's proposal, on behalf of HoneyWell bull.

 The first standard for the language was issued in 1983, with revisions